Smoke Detector Program

 Most fire fatalities are a direct result of not having a working smoke detector in the home.
 As reported by the Federal Emergency Management Agency and the U.S. Fire Administration: More than 4,000 Americans die each year in fires and approximately 25,000 are injured.
 These numbers do not include emergency personnel.
 Most fire fatalities occur in the middle of the night when residents are asleep.

-The City of Lebanon Fire Department will provide and install a single smoke detector to City residents who meet certain requirements by appointment.
+The City of Lebanon Fire Department will provide and install as many smoke detectors as necessary to City residents who meet certain requirements by appointment.
 Smoke detectors are provided through grants and donations to the Lebanon Fire Department for installation.